 Brother Robert Macoy obtained the material that Brother Taylor had written about the Amaranth, and revised and perfected it into ritualistic form so that it could be used as the ritual for the third degree.
 From 1873 until 1921, all members of the Amaranth were required to join the Order of the Eastern Star first, and to maintain this membership to be able to stay members of the Amaranth.
 In 1921, by mutual agreement, this requirement ceased.
 They are now completely separate organizations.

 In 1895, Robert Macoy died.
 New officers arranged for the Supreme Council of the Order of the Amaranth to hold its first meeting of its officers and members in 1897.
 Since then, an Annual Meeting has been held each year.
-Under the jurisdiction of the Supreme Council we have forty-three Grand Courts (each is Statewide), located in the United States, Canada, Australia, Phillippines and Scotland.
-Also, Subordinate Courts (local) in Hawaii, New Zealand and England (there are a few individual states in the U.S. that do not have Grand Courts).
+Under the jurisdiction of the Supreme Council we have 32 Grand Courts (each is Statewide), located in the United States, Australia, and the Philippines.
+Also, Subordinate Courts (local) under Supreme Council Jurisdiction in Maine, Kansas, Michigan, Nevada, Texas, West Virginia, British Columbia, Ontario, and Scotland.

 The Order of the Amaranth means many things to many people.
 To its early members it meant the opportunity to build upon the strong foundation of TRUTH, FAITH, WISDOM and CHARITY.
 A fraternal order having for its purpose, service to humanity, set to the music of fraternal love.
 To its present members, the Order of the Amaranth means a challenge to build higher and stronger upon these foundations of Fraternal Love and Service.
 It means the Hand of Fraternal Friendship to those in distress.
 It means Thinking and Remembering about its members in their hours of sorrow and sickness.